πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Advantage

-Minimal number of element moves; conceptually very clear.
+Minimal element moves; conceptually very clear.

 Insertion Sort β€” Sorting Cards in Your Hand